mmport80/JavascriptFinanceBook/manuscript/chapter07.md

 Instead JavaScript relies heavily on asynchronous execution to limit delays.

-Our demo code shaved a handful of milliseconds off total execution by reading and parsing data concurrently.
+Our demo code only shaved a handful of milliseconds off total execution by reading and parsing data concurrently.

-If this was 'big data', this would result in a 'big' performance win, by loading and processing large files at the same time.
+If this was 'big data', this would result becomes a 'big' performance win, by loading and processing large files at the same time.

 Also if we are continuously processing files over the network, we could shave seconds off execution time.